tudstlennkozh/un.Plugged/README.md

 # (un)Plugged

-A skin to load/unload other skins when plugged/on battery
+A [Rainmeter](https://www.rainmeter.net/) skin to load/unload other skins when computer is plugged or on battery

 ## Installing